 Further complicating matters, some states have included language in proposed sports gambling bills that would compel sportsbook operators to purchase official league data for tier wagers involving in-game bets.
 Those type of statutory mandates do not make sense, Slane said during her panel discussion.
 Conversely, Daniel Wallach, an attorney who frequently speaks on sports gambling matters, said he has yet to see a compelling argument on why sportsbooks should not use official league data.

-As proprietors of the data, Wallach believes the leagues should receive a cut through a royalty fee on the handle.
+Wallach outlined three justifications for the royalty fee, one of which was that the leagues produce the events that make the wagering possible.
 The leagues will also take on increased investigative responsibilities to protect the integrity of their sports as the market expands, Wallach noted.
 Wallach is the founder of Wallach Legal LLC, and co-founding director of the University of New Hampshire School of Law’s Sports Wagering and Integrity Program.

 Sportradar is partnering with the school in the five-course online certificate program that launched earlier this year.